Our team

 Executive Director

 Courtney Gary-Allen is the Executive Director of the Maine Recovery Action Project and the Maine Recovery Access Project, sister organizations collectively known as ME-RAP.
 As Executive Director, she leads a holistic approach to recovery, combining community organizing, policy advocacy, and direct support services to amplify the voices of people with lived experience.
-At 16, she earned her GED while caring for a young child, later completing her undergraduate degree at the University of Maine at Augusta (2020), a Master’s at the Muskie School of Public Service (2025), and her first year of law school at Maine Law—all while saving lives, passing legislation, and caring for her own recovery process.
+Courtney’s policy work in Maine has helped advance opioid settlement transparency, Good Samaritan protections, naloxone education in schools, and much more.

 Tess Parks

-Policy Director
+Policy DirectoR

 Tess Parks (she/her) is the Policy Director of Maine Recovery Action Project, Maine Recovery Access Project’s sister organization, working on statewide grassroots organizing, legislative campaigns, and civic engagement initiatives.
-She moved to Portland, Maine in 2014 to begin her journey in long-term recovery from substance use disorder.

 Tess has worked in a variety of different fields, including behavioral health support, municipal economic development, and public education.
 Having a lifelong passion for social justice and advocacy, Tess completed her master's degree in Policy, Planning, and Management from the University of Southern Maine’s Muskie School of Public Service.